Luxtripper Travel Editor

 With 500 kilometres of coastline and barrier reef, it is no surprise that Madagascar is one of the best destinations in the world for water sports.
-Kite-surfing, scuba diving, snorkeling, deep sea fishing, windsurfing and sailing can all be done across the island.
+Kite-surfing, scuba diving, snorkeling, windsurfing and sailing can all be done across the island.
 Madagascar is an especially good destination for scuba divers, both beginner and expert alike, with several impressive underwater reefs to explore.

 Those seeking a more relaxing holiday experiences will find themselves in paradise on one of Madagascar’s many stunning beaches.
 The volcanic island of Nosy Komba off the north west coast of Madagascar is an especially popular destination among tourists and locals seeking beachfront relaxation, and offers gorgeous island views and a quiet, peaceful atmosphere.

 The first settlers arrived in Madagascar over 2,000 years ago, mostly from African and Asian origins.
 It was later settled by the French, who ruled there until 1960.
 This fusion has led to a very distinctive culture, with a unique set of religious beliefs and traditional customs.
 Visitors will hear a variety of languages on the island, including Malagasy, French and English.